10 things to do AFTER your bike’s stolen!

 One of the most depressing statistics that I’ve come across regarding bike theft is that of the 50% of us that have bikes stolen, 66% cycle less and 25% give up cycling altogether!

 Now obviously this is going to cost money.
-But if your bike was so expensive that you can’t replace it easily with the money in your bank account, then you’ve probably got insurance, right?
+But if your bike was so expensive that you can’t replace it easily with the money in your bank account, then hopefully you’ve got insurance.

 Buying a stolen bike

 I know that when I’ve had bikes stolen in the past and I’ve been short on cash, I’ve been tempted to buy a stolen bike myself.
-Obviously it’s a easy way to get back on a bike for a cheap price.
+Obviously it’s a easy way to get back riding for a cheap price.

 Resist this temptation!
 It goes without saying that you’re only perpetuating the whole sorry mess.
 If everyone stopped buying stolen bikes then bike theft would virtually disappear overnight.

 But it’s usually pretty obvious when someones selling a stolen bike.
 If it’s unusually cheap.
 If he won’t meet you at home.
 If he’s double shifty.
 You know it’s stolen.
 Don’t buy it!